aa-neg/blogsite/_posts/2017-06-01-sentimental-slack.markdown

 categories: slack, aws
 ---

 Currently i have been increasingly interested in the cloud infrustructure.
-As a smaller proof of concept to a larger company sentiment/feedback tool integrated with slack I had made a deployed a 'simple' slack bot.
-THe bot asked a series of 3 multiple choice questions attempting to gauge the users sentiment across various aspects of their work life.
+As a smaller proof of concept to a larger company sentiment/feedback tool integrated with slack I had made and deployed a 'simple' slack bot.
+The bot asked a series of 3 multiple choice questions attempting to gauge the users sentiment across various aspects of their work life.

 "How do you feel about your current project?"